HydroModPy/HydroModPy/docs/source/architecture/solver/modflow-contracts.rst

 See also
 --------

-- :doc:`solver/index` for the solver package architecture.
+- :doc:`index` for the solver package architecture.
-- :doc:`mesh/structured-grid-architecture` for the grid object that feeds the DIS contract.
+- :doc:`../mesh/structured-grid-architecture` for the grid object that feeds the DIS contract.
-- :doc:`overview/design-patterns` (item 1) for the adapter pattern that
+- :doc:`../overview/design-patterns` (item 1) for the adapter pattern that
   wraps these contracts.